-I have 18 years of experience in the NHS and five years in independent practice working in a range of mental health settings including adult community, physical health and inpatient settings.
+I have 18 years of experience in the NHS and 8 years in independent practice working in a range of mental health settings including adult community, physical health and inpatient settings.
 I have skills and experience in working with the following areas of adult mental health:

 Mood difficulties including depression and emotional instability.

 Anxiety disorders including phobias, panic disorder, agoraphobia and obsessive-compulsive disorder.

 Trauma including Post-Traumatic Stress Disorder and complex trauma relating to early abuse or loss.